"People don't spend sixty bucks on a game they know they can beat."

 - The main games in general get this accusation from more competitive players who have every last bit of the system memorized.
 Most fans seem to forget that the series tries to appeal to all ages, and that contrary to their beliefs, not everybody plays the game the same way they do.

 - There's also Pokémon Black 2 and White 2.
 Quite a few of the claims are that no opponents throughout the story on Normal Mode are a challenge, especially the important battles.
-Gym Leaders still only have three Pokémon, Ghetsis' Hydreigon goes from being able to sweep your entire team if you lack an answer to it in six turns to being laughably easy if you have a Steel-type in your party, the Elite Four have basically the same teams they had in the original games (and they're not much higher leveled than the trainers you fight in Victory Road to get to them), and finally, Iris can be seen as a rather Anticlimax Boss due to falling to type coverage that's relatively simple to obtain.
+Gym Leaders still only have three Pokémon, Ghetsis' Hydreigon goes from being able to sweep your entire team if you lack an answer to it in six turns to being laughably easy if you have a Steel-type in your party, the Elite Four have basically the same teams they had in the original games (and they're not much higher-leveled than the trainers you fight in Victory Road to get to them), and finally, Iris can be seen as a rather Anti-Climax Boss due to falling to type coverage that's relatively simple to obtain.
 While there are some who claim it does step things up, these games have overall taken it pretty badly to this one.

 - Pokémon X and Y are already looking like major offenders.
-There's the revised, more generous Experience system, where all Pokémon that take part in battle get full EXP; the fact that your mons get EXP when you catch a wild Pokémon (and there are plenty of them to catch); the first gym leader, Viola, has level 10-12 mons that can easily be dealt with (and she's one of the harder Gym Leaders); and you get the Exp.
+There's the revised, more generous Experience system, where all Pokémon that take part in battle get full EXP; the fact that your mons get EXP when you catch a wild Pokémon (and there are plenty of them to catch); the first Gym Leader, Viola, has level 10-12 mons that can easily be dealt with (and she's one of the harder Gym Leaders); and you get the Exp.
 Share immediately after (which gives EXP to all your party, much like Gen. I, but with the aforementioned full EXP for everyone).
 By the time you reach Lumiose City, which is not much after, you get False Swipe as a TM, which is great to catch wild Pokémon (somewhat mitigated by the fact that, among mons you could find before that point, Beedrill and Farfetch'd are pretty much the only ones that can learn it).
-All of this is compounded by the fact that the game hands you good Pokemon on a regular basis; if you picked up the game soon after the release date you could download a Torchic with its hidden ability (and it has a typing that makes it useful against the first few Gyms), the professor gives you a Gen. I starter when you reach Lumiose City, you can get both Lapras and Lucario for free, and the game forces you to capture the version legendary to beat the game.
+All of this is compounded by the fact that the game hands you good Pokémon on a regular basis; if you picked up the game soon after the release date you could download a Torchic with its Hidden Ability and Mega Stone (and it has a typing that makes it useful against the first few Gyms), the professor gives you a Gen. I starter when you reach Lumiose City, you can get both Lapras and Lucario for free, and the game forces you to capture the version legendary to beat the game.
 It's entirely possible to reach the endgame with a decent team without ever having to catch anything.
 This easiness seems justified by the huge number of mons, as it makes it easier to catch and train them.

 - One of several complaints against Mana-Khemia 2: Fall of Alchemy is how easy the game is compared to its predecessor, even in Hard Mode.